hiibolt/KnowledgeBase/pages/Force Table Lab Report.md

   Finally, I calculate the percent error using the above formula.

   In my case, I created a calculator to streamline my work.
+I believe that the masses were not accurate, which contributed to the errors.
 - # Conclusion
+  This was a very fun lab.
+I enjoyed being able to physically see equations in motion, even if there